The Royal Tenenbaums: Soundtrack

 Anderson declared The Royal Tenenbaums to be "the most complex, ambitious musical piece I've ever worked on".
 The soundtrack features rock songs from the 1960s through the 1990s.
 Songs used include Paul Simon's "Me and Julio Down by the Schoolyard", Van Morrison's "Everyone", John Lennon's "Look at Me", Nick Drake's "Fly", the Mutato Muzika Orchestra version of the Beatles' "Hey Jude", "These Days" by Nico, and two songs by the Rolling Stones.
 Erik Satie's "Gymnopédie No. 1" is also used in the film, as is "Christmas Time is Here", the iconic song from A Charlie Brown Christmas (1965) by Vince Guaraldi.
 According to the marketing of the film, particular musical instruments are matched with each character, with the association established in the introductory narration and continuing to the conclusion.

-In early test screenings of the film, the end of the movie with the characters leaving the cemetery in slow motion was scored with "I'm Looking Through You" by The Beatles, but because of the death of George Harrison before release, securing the rights was not pursued.
+In early test screenings of the film, the end of the movie with the characters leaving the cemetery in slow motion was scored with "I'm Looking Through You" by The Beatles, but, because of the death of George Harrison before release, securing the rights was not pursued.
+Elliott Smith later recorded a cover of "Hey Jude" by The Beatles for the introduction; however, he was not satisfied with the recording and it ultimately was not used, and the track has not been released.
 In public screenings held for critics and pre-release audiences days before the scheduled opening, the sequence was scored to "Sloop John B" by The Beach Boys.
 However, in the final release version, and all subsequent releases on physical media, streaming, and television, the song that closes the film and transitions to the credits is Van Morrison's "Everyone."

 There have been two soundtrack album releases for the film, though not all of the songs used in the film appear on the albums.

 In 2002, the soundtrack was re-released containing the score, composed by Mark Mothersbaugh, along with more of the songs.
 The Rolling Stones' songs "She Smiled Sweetly" and "Ruby Tuesday" were omitted for lack of rights.